browserengineering/book/book/accessibility.md

         if self.js.dispatch_event("click", self.focus): return
         self.activate_element(self.focus)
 ```

+Note that just like clicking on an element, activating an element can
+be cancelled from JavaScript using `preventDefault`.

 We now have configurable keyboard navigation for both the browser and
 the web page content.
 And it involved writing barely any new code,